Roma and the First Free Futurist International Exhibition

 Shortly after its establishment, the Galleria Sprovieri held the First Free Futurist International Exhibition in February and March of 1914.
 Loy contributed four paintings to the show, including three portraits of Marinetti and a painting entitled a “dynamism of the subconscious” (all now lost).
 Her friend Frances Simpson Stevens, the only American in the exhibit, showed eight paintings, including Dynamism of a Market, Dynamism of Pistons, and Typographic Simultaneity.
 Work by Marinetti and various Russian Futurists rounded out a show that Sprovieri hoped would shake the “provincialism of Italian art” (Burke 166).

-Loy traveled by train with Marinetti to see the show and spend several days with him in Rome, penning a fictionalized autobiographic account of the experience in the “Rome” chapter of her unpublished Brontolivido.
-Marinetti’s impromptu performances at the gallery included manifesto-like speechifying and a planned mock funeral for the “old philosophies” killed off by Futurism (Burke 166-167).
+Such energy also characterized Marinetti’s impromptu performances at the gallery, which included manifesto-like speechifying and a planned mock funeral for the “old philosophies” killed off by Futurism (Burke 166-167).
 Prompted by conversation that had turned to Papini’s “latest diatribe in Lacerba, a bitter, almost hysterical call for the suppression of women,”

 Marinetti seized upon the occasion to harangue the group on the difference between Futurist obscenity and Papini’s foray into the genre.
 Papini had reduced woman to her sexual organ, he bellowed: ‘a urinal of flesh that desire represents to itself as the chosen recipient.’
 This ugly attack was a blow to Futurism, he went on; it would alienate the movement’s best propagandists, the women.
 ‘Woman,’ he roared, ‘is a wonderful animal, and when I put into print any part of her body I choose, it is in purest appreciation . . . .
 I do not admit that I can write about a fondant [a creamy confectioner’s base used in candy-making] which gives me some pleasure — & not about a vagina which gives me infinitely more.
 This is a beautiful word, it means what I say.’
 (Burke 166, quoting Loy, Brontolivido)

-Such boldness of language startled the crowd and “awed” Loy, eager for ways to break through the restraints placed upon her sex and the capacity to speak of female experience – but she would do so with a difference (Burke 166).
+Such boldness of language startled the crowd and “awed” Loy, eager for ways to break through the restraints placed upon her sex and the capacity to speak of female experience – but she would do so by resisting and critiquing the misogyny underlying Futurist proclamations about women and the female body (Burke 166).

 Stevens and Loy, noted at the time for their involvement with the Futurists, each dropped out of official histories of the the movement.
 Stevens’ subsequent involvement with avant-garde circles in New York shows up in such publications as Alfred Stieglitz’s Camera Work and, more popularly, a gallery of (otherwise) all-male artists collaged on the pages of Every Week (April 2, 1917).
 These glimmers of the en dehors garde – remaining on the outskirts, coming from the outside – show “Miss Stevens,” in the array of artists photographed with their work for Every Weekly, evocatively centered on the page and sporting male garb.
 She is assuming the avant-garde position, among and with men, while slyly subverting it in her cross-dressing stance.